 Aiseesoft FoneLab for Android

-SmartPhone Recovery for Android (PC Only)
+Remo Recover for Android (PC Only)

 Android Data Recovery Pro

-Disclaimer: this Android data recovery review is based mainly on 1) our own experiencing using and testing different programs on our PCs and Macs, 2) the information provided by each software vendor often available on its official website, and 3) the expertise of Android geeks from whom we consult.
+Disclaimer: this best Android data recovery review is based mainly on 1) our own experiencing using and testing different programs on our PCs and Macs, 2) the information provided by each software vendor often available on its official website, and 3) the expertise of Android geeks from whom we consult.
 As such, the reviews are our own opinions.
 We strongly encourage you to do your own research and if none of the above software works for you, bring your device to a computer repair shop nearby or a data recovery center for services.